home-assistant/companion.home-assistant/docs/notifications/attachments.md

 *   If you are setting the [`icon_url`](basic.md#notification-icon) and `image` property then only the image will be displayed on the device.
 *   If you are setting the `image` and `video` property then only the video will be displayed on the device.
 *   Video will be shown as a series of frames captured from the video file.
 It will not work well with videos that are < 10s long.
-*   GIF will not be animated in notification shade
+*   GIF will only be animated in notification shade on Android 14+
 :::

 ## Example service call